Change a child’s name

 If everyone with parental responsibility agrees

-Send your forms and documents to the Queen’s Bench Division.
+Send your forms and documents to the King’s Bench Division.

 Because of coronavirus (COVID-19), applications are taking longer than usual to process.

 The Royal Courts of Justice